 What Happens When You Shave & Taper

 If you’ve shaved and tapered before you already know how great it can feel.
-You strap on your swim goggles and glide through the water effortlessly, you have energy to spare, and your swimming?
+You strap on your swim goggles and glide through the water effortlessly, you have the energy to spare, and your swimming?
 Well, it feels just fantastic, thank you very much.

 But what is happening exactly under the surface?